niupanyu/box2d/docs/collision.md

 ![Tunneling](images/tunneling2.svg)

 The `b2TimeOfImpact` function is used to determine the time when two moving shapes collide.
-This is called the *time of impact* (TOI).
+This is called the *time of impact* (TOI 碰撞时间).
 The main purpose of `b2TimeOfImpact` is for tunnel prevention.
 In particular, it is designed to prevent moving objects from tunneling outside of static level geometry.